Trangle91/Cancer_Predictor_App/README.md

 * Previous visit: yes or no
 * Blood group: either A, B, O, or AB

-Dataset can be downloaded on [Kaggle](https://www.kaggle.com/overratedgman/mammographic-mass-data-set) or contact me for the data.
+Data can be downloaded on [Kaggle](https://www.kaggle.com/overratedgman/mammographic-mass-data-set) or contact me for the dataset.
 A variety of Machine Learning algorithms was applied on the dataset:

 * Support Vector Machine
 * Decision Tree